SanazRezvani/SanazRezvani/README.md

 <h2 align="left">Background:</h2>
 <p align="left">
 I am a Data Scientist with a PhD in Mechanical Engineering, specialising in machine learning, signal processing, and brain-computer interface (BCI) systems.
 I work at the intersection of data, engineering, and real-world impact, transforming complex datasets into actionable insights and practical solutions.
-As a qualified Trainer and Assessor (TAE40122), I design and deliver engaging training in data science and emerging technologies, with a strong focus on making complex concepts accessible and equipping learners with job-ready, industry-relevant skills.
+Beyond science and technology, I am deeply interested in the intersection of art and science.
+I enjoy exploring creative coding, generative art, and interactive experiences that blend neuroscience, AI, and visual expression.
+I am passionate about bringing creativity into technology and using data not only to solve problems, but also to create meaningful and engaging experiences.
 </p>

 <h3 align="left">Connect with me:</h3>